My chosen profession, skin care, is a billion-dollar industry.

 This is at the top of our list.

 The reason?
-If your skin lacks moisture, it becomes exposed to a whole host of skin conditions, such as inflammation and premature ageing this I discuss in greater detail in the article dehydrated skin under the microscope.
+If your skin lacks moisture, it becomes exposed to many skin conditions, such as inflammation and premature ageing.
+This I discuss in greater detail in the article dehydrated skin under the microscope.